What is enterprise sales, and why should it matter to you?

 The enterprise sales model is a business tool that focuses on selling high-value products or services to corporations or organizations where large-scale contracts and negotiations are involved.

-Enterprise sales requires a good understanding of the organization’s needs and challenges and building strong relationships with key decision-makers.
+Enterprise sales require a good understanding of the organization’s needs and challenges and building strong relationships with key decision-makers.

 The goal is to establish long-term partnerships and provide solutions that address the organization’s specific requirements.